 I have an MA in Transpersonal Counseling Psychology, with an emphasis in Wilderness Therapy, from Naropa University, in Boulder, CO.

-My experience includes working with dual-diagnosis teens as an Expedition Therapist at Catherine Freer Wilderness Programs in Oregon; as a Grief Counselor at local hospice organizations; with LGBTQ-identified youth in Boulder County Public Health’s OASOS Program; and as a Family Therapist at a residential treatment center for teens; and as a clinical intake evaluator at Boulder Community Health.
+My experience includes working with dual-diagnosis teens as an Expedition Therapist at Catherine Freer Wilderness Programs in Oregon; as a Grief Counselor at local hospice organizations; with LGBTQ-identified youth in Boulder County Public Health’s OASOS Program; as a Family Therapist at a residential treatment center for teens; and as a clinical intake evaluator at Boulder Community Health.
 I have specialized training in attachment work from a somatic perspective, grief and loss work with young adults ages 18 – 24, and Biodynamic Craniosacral Therapy.